 Suicide in Men Is More Common Than We Think

 He ended up in the emergency room with his blood alcohol content over 5x the legal limit (+.40), his liver and kidneys shutting down, and doctors saying he could die.

 Not all suicide in men is violent, like by gunshot.
-I've had a number of men I've worked with over the years, intentionally or unintentionally, consumer alcohol or medication, or both, and nearly kill themselves.
+I've had a number of men I've worked with over the years, intentionally or unintentionally, consumer alcohol or medications, or both, and nearly kill themselves.

 The guy above survived.
 He still insists it wasn't his intent to kill himself.
-Nonetheless, his wife and kids could have been attending a funeral last week rather than sitting in my office talking about his poor choice of how to cope with what he was feeling.
+Nonetheless, his wife and kids could have been attending a funeral last week rather than sitting in my office talking about his poor choice of how to cope with how he was feeling.

 Here’s what a couple of ex-NFL players had to say about Seau, suicide and men: